 Pour the Ni back contact solution into the applicator gun and turn on the attached air compressor hose.
 Spray a test piece (i.e., cardboard) to ensure that the paint applies uniformly.
 If it is uniform, apply the back contact to the samples by spraying the solution across the sample set with a slow lateral motion.
 Allow the back contact to dry slightly and apply as many times as is needed for complete coverage (typically, five passes works well).

-NOTE: The Ni solution can dry and clog the applicator gun; therefore, to avoid declogging during back-contact application, it is important to wait no more than 60 s between spray sets.
+NOTE: The Ni solution can dry and clog the applicator gun; therefore, to avoid a de-clogging process during back-contact application, it is important to wait no more than 60 s between spray sets.

 Turn off the air compressor and allow the back contact to dry on the samples for at least 1 h.